mkierc/advent-of-code/2015/readme.md

 - [x] Part Two - How many total feet of ribbon should they order?

 #### [Day 3: Perfectly Spherical Houses in a Vacuum](src/day_02)
+- [x] Part One - How many houses receive at least one present?
-- [ ] Part One - How many houses receive at least one present?
+- [ ] Part Two - This year, how many houses receive at least one present?